Chairperson of the Collie Gallery Group Inc.

 Emma has a strong interest in the Arts and has completed a Diploma in Visual Arts.
 Her current involvement within the visual arts field is as a hobbyist artist, having participated in various joint exhibitions throughout the south west.

-Diana is a Textile and Mixed Medium Artist.
+I am a Textile and Mixed Medium Artist.

-Her work has found homes in the USA, South Africa, New Zealand and here in Australia.
+My work has found homes in the USA, South Africa, New Zealand and here in Australia.

 Debra spent most of her childhood in Margaret River before studying at Murdoch University then working in the eastern states, later retiring to Collie.
 Although she had a science and maths background she was always interested in crafts.
 Joining a number of community groups introduced her to a wide range of artists/crafts people in Collie, and this expanded to include becoming a member of the Collie Gallery Group.